 - (i) the angle between the elevation of the house and the highway.
-If that angle is more than 45 degrees, then the elevation will not be fronting a highway; - (ii) the distance between the house and the highway in cases where that distance is substantial, it is unlikely that a building can be said to "front" the highway.
+If that angle is more than 45 degrees, then the elevation will not be fronting a highway; - (ii) the distance between the house and the highway in cases where that distance is substantial, it is unlikely that a building can be said to 'front' the highway.
 The same may be true where there is a significant intervening area of land in different ownership or use between the boundary of the curtilage of the house concerned and the highway.

-(e) the enlarged part of the dwellinghouse would have a single storey and -

-- (i) extend beyond the rear wall of the original dwellinghouse by more than 4 metres in the case of a detached dwellinghouse, or 3 metres in the case of any other dwellinghouse, or - (ii) exceed 4 metres in height;
+- (e) the enlarged part of the dwellinghouse would have a single storey and: - (i) extend beyond the rear wall of the original dwellinghouse by more than four metres in the case of a detached dwellinghouse, or three metres in the case of any other dwellinghouse or - (ii) exceed four metres in height

 A single-storey extension must not extend beyond the rear of the original house by more than four metres if a detached house, or by more than three metres in any other case.
-In both cases, the extension must not be more than 4 metres high.
+In both cases, the total height of the extension must not be more than four metres.
 The rear wall or walls of a house will be those which are directly opposite the front of the house.

-Measurement of the extension beyond the rear wall should be made from the base of the rear wall of the original house that the extension goes beyond.
-When the enlargement is directly attached to that rear wall, then the measurement will be to the outer edge of the wall of the extension (not including any guttering or barge boards).
+Measurement of the extension beyond the rear wall should be made from the base of the rear wall of the original house to the outer edge of the wall of the extension (not including any guttering or barge boards).

-Where the original rear wall of a house is stepped, then each of these walls will form part of "the rear wall of the original dwelling house".
-In such cases, the limits on extensions apply to any of the rear walls being built out from.
-In the example below showing a plan of a semi-detached house with an original "stepped" rear, each of the extensions (shaded) would meet the requirements for a single story extension as they do not extend more than 3 metres beyond the rear wall to which they are attached.
+Where the original rear wall of a house is stepped, then each of these walls will form 'the rear wall of the original dwelling house'.
+In such cases, the limits on extensions apply to any of the rear walls being extended beyond.
+In the example below showing a plan of a semi-detached house with an original 'stepped' rear, each of the extensions (shaded) would meet the requirements for a single story extension as they do not extend more than three metres beyond the rear wall:

 However, the extension shown below would not meet the requirements for permitted development.
-In the case of rear walls 'A' and 'B', the extension goes more than 3 metres from those walls:
+In the case of rear walls 'A' and 'B', the extension goes more than three metres beyond those walls: